kptdev/kpt/rollouts/docs/running-locally.md

 KUBECONFIG=~/.kube/admin-cluster go run main.go
 ```

-## Creating a Rollout object
+### Creating a Rollout object

-Here is an example of a simple `Rollout` object:
+Here is an example of a simple `Rollout` object which uses KCC:

 ```yaml
 apiVersion: gitops.kpt.dev/v1alpha1